1. Object of the Agreement

 7. Changes in the Remuneration

-7.1 The agreed remuneration is subject to an annual value adjustment by the Provider in accordance with the monthly Consumer Price Index 2020 (CPI) published by Statistics Austria.
+7.1 The agreed remuneration is subject to an annual value adjustment by the Provider in accordance with the monthly Consumer Price Index 2023 (CPI) published by Statistics Austria or an index replaxing it.
 The index figure published for the month in which the Agreement is concluded is agreed as the starting point.
 The remuneration changes to the extent that the CPI in the adjustment month has changed from the starting point.
 If the applicable index figure has not yet been published at the time when the value adjustment is carried out, the last published index figure shall be used and any difference from the applicable index figure shall be subsequently offset.
 The index figure used to carry out the value adjustment is the starting point for the value adjustment in the following year.
 If the CPI is no longer published, the index that follows the CPI or corresponds most closely to it shall be used as the basis for the value adjustment.
 If it is no longer possible to use an index calculation at all, the value-adjusted remuneration shall be calculated according to the same principles as were last used for the index calculation.

 8. Term of the Agreement